Do Sports Fans Have Better Self-Esteem?

 “Because it’s good for us,” said McLean’s Brent P. Forester, MD, MSc.
 “Being a sports fan lets us identify with something other than ourselves and join a community of like-minded people.”

-Forester is chief of McLean’s Center of Excellence in Geriatric Psychiatry, a lifelong athlete, and an avid sports fan.
+Forester is chief of McLean’s Division of Geriatric Psychiatry, a lifelong athlete, and an avid sports fan.
 He believes that cheering for a team offers a wide range of positives for a person’s health and well-being.
 “It’s psychologically healthy for people to share a common interest with others and interact with them in meaningful ways,” he said.